jrmerz/poly-next/README.md

 # poly-next

-Modularize your entire app developement
+Modularize your entire app developement.
+Build with Polymer, React and ES6/ES.Next Code.

 This project is about modules and using them build your app from end to end.